 A full list of available powers can be found here.

-Each organisation that is accredited within Devon and Cornwall is listed at the bottom of this page.
+Each organisation that is accredited within Dorset is listed at the bottom of this page.

 To be able to use their power each accredited person must: